No. 2 Pencil Perfume

 This variant is currently sold out

-For holiday season this year, we wanted to introduce a few non-pencil products that are lovingly made to honor the pencil, including this unique perfume from No. 2 Projects, inspired by the #2 pencil.
+For holiday season, we wanted to introduce a few non-pencil products that are lovingly made to honor the pencil.
+One such product is this unique perfume from No. 2 Projects, inspired by the #2 pencil.
 According to the makers themselves:

 "Inspired by the humble pencil, artists Rory Sparks and Catherine Haley Epstein have created an homage in scent.
 The scent was created with a nose on a box of Blackwing pencils, and the ideas of freedom, focus and unlimited possibilities in the head.
 Throughout history and to this day millions of incredible design projects start with the pencil.
 It’s with this guiding principal we present “No. 2” the first fine fragrance, hand-crafted and meticulously packaged in honor of the pencil.